 While heading towards Patras, my husband says ‘who wants to see where the Olympics started – in Olympia Greece?’

-Thanks to information from Jim and Carole, we choose to rent a car rather than take a 4 hour bus trip!
+Thanks to information from Jim and Carole, we choose to rent a car rather than take a 4-hour bus trip!
 With a crew of five, it was actually the same price as a bus and took 3 hours less.
-My husband rented a care and my daughter, cousin, father-in-law and I headed off to Olympia.
+My husband rented a car and my daughter, cousin, father-in-law, and I headed off to Olympia Greece.

 After taking several pictures and saying ‘wow,’ a thousand times, we all headed to a little café before proceeding to the museum.
 At this point, I was a bit tired and a museum didn’t sound all that appealing.

-As I carried on through the museum, my eyes smiled at larger that life-size statues, metal objects, pottery and more.
+As I carried on through the museum, my eyes smiled at larger than life-size statues, metal objects, pottery, and more.
 My daughter, Sienna, kept finding more and more goodies.
 She’d come up to me and say, ‘Mom – close your eyes…’ She’d then lead me to a statue or glass window and say, ‘Okay – open them now!’

 The one tip I’d give, however, is that I would have preferred to have done the museum first and the archeological site second.
 That way I’d be better able to place the museum pieces to the appropriate buildings.

 By 8 pm, it was time to head back to the boat.

 I stopped off in the town to buy my daughter a sticker book and kids book on mythology and how the Olympics started.
 Secretly, I couldn’t wait to read it for my own benefit!

 Seeing Olympia and running across the very first Olympic stadium, just as the Greeks did during the 10th Century BC was a definite top 100 highlight of my life.
 And I know my family also enjoyed the experience immensely.
 If you’re sailing around the Peloponnese, this is a must-do experience.